bio-tools/biotoolsDocs/api_usage_guide.rst

 *****************************

 .. attention::
-   **UNDER CONSTRUCTION**

    - guidelines for the `bio.tools <https://bio.tools>`_ API
    - or to make suggestions about these guidelines please add comments via `GitHub <https://github.com/bio-tools/biotoolsDocs/issues/>`_

-.. note:: This is the API documentation for upcoming features in support of `biotoolsScheme v3.0.0 <https://github.com/bio-tools/biotoolsSchema>`_ , coming soon to https://bio.tools.

 bio.tools implements the model of software information defined in `biotoolsScheme v3.0.0 <https://github.com/bio-tools/biotoolsSchema>`_ .
 This page summarises the structure and syntax of an XML / JSON file that describes a tool for submission to bio.tools via the API.